leeyawnz/DevSecOps/Ansible/README.md

 </br>

 ## ssh-keygen
-Taking advantage of SSH, we can access different servers remotely to configure them.
+Taking advantage of SSH, we can access different servers remotely to configure them from a controller server.

-### ssh demo
+### ssh Demo
 #### 1. Setting up our instances
 To see this in action, we can first create 3 instances in AWS.
 After creating the 3 instances,run all 3 instances on 3 separate terminals.